chisino/technical-writing-samples/README.md

 ---

 ## How to Explore
 - All files are written in Markdown, with some HTML used for image resizing.
+- Each folder contains one project, which consists of the main .md file as well as images used in the document.
 - You can view them directly on GitHub or clone the repository to explore locally.